Beijing Marathon: History

 The Beijing International Marathon has been organized by the Chinese Athletics Association annually since 1981.
 The creation of the race, which was international in nature from its inception, was part of a wider movement to open up China and its culture to foreign innovations – a change which was led by Deng Xiaoping, who sought to move China away from its Maoist past.

 In 1997, the marathon hosted the Chinese men's national marathon championships, with the title going to race winner Hu Gangjun, who had won in Beijing two times previously.

 The 2005 race served as the marathon for the 2005 National Games of China – Sun Yingjie took the Games gold medal for women while seventh placed Zhang Qingle (18 years old at the time) was the highest placing Chinese man and won the men's Games gold.

 Also in 2005, the men's race winner Benson Kipchumba Cherono missed some 800 metres out of the course due to being misdirected.
 The race organisers accepted the blame for the mishap and, although James Moiben was the first to finish the complete course (2:12:15), Cherono was declared the official winner as he held a large leading margin before the incident.

 The marathon hosted the Asian Marathon Championship races in 2006.

 At the 2009 edition of the race, 4897 runners finished the marathon course, which included 556 women.

 The 2014 edition of Beijing International Marathon was held on October 19 under intense smog.
-Many marathoners used face masks and sponges to help their performance.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic.